 Q: What is covered in the registration fee?

-- Maps, kayaks, race vest, prizes and race pack full of goodies from our sponsors.
+- Race pack full of goodies from our sponsors.

-- Professionally run event with marshals, first aid and safety support.
+- Experienced and professionally run event with marshals, first aid and safety support.

 Q: Do I need to train before the event?

 Yes, we always recommend getting fitter for the event.
 Some individuals meet after work or at lunch breaks to train together and build up camaraderie before the event starts.
 Refer to the What Happens Next section of the website for further information.